Mandamtum/Voice-Recognition-Division/README.md

 * Open Amazon
 * Activate (To allow for use, use when...)
 * Deactivate (Say to deactivate and stop annoying voice reactions and assumptions.)

-# Mandamtum-Project - 20/11/18 - Mandamtum 1.0.0.1
-Commands are revised and updated.
-New ones such as...
-* What's the weather?
-(Sample in Baltimore, Maryland)  - being revamped
-* What's the temperature? - being revamped

 # Errors -
 Errors are being resolved.
 One problem is it not executing without its design, which does not affect the program's usablility, but a current